apache/sedona/docs/community/vote.md

 This page is for Sedona community to vote a Sedona release.
 The script below is tested on MacOS.

-In order to vote a Sedona release, you must provide your checklist inlcuding the following minimum requirement:
+In order to vote a Sedona release, you must provide your checklist including the following minimum requirement:

 * Download links are valid
 * Checksums and PGP signatures are valid